harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 ![](network-list-2.png)

 Now we need to connect our two containers to this network and also remove them from the default one.

-We can disconnect the containers from the default network and then connect them directly to `my-network` all on the fly while the containers are still running or we can stop the containers and run them again by specifying the network to which I want them connected.
+You can disconnect the containers from the default network and then connect them directly to `my-network` all on the fly while the containers are still running or you can stop the containers and run them again by specifying the network to which you want them connected.

 Let us go with the 2nd option just for the sake of understanding (although the 1st option is equally valid).
 So first we'll stop and remove the containers: